 RF Circulators Includes:

-RF or microwave circulators or isolators are devices that typically have three and sometimes four ports and they are used in RF system designs that require power from one port to be transferred to another whilst isolating power from the other.
+RF or microwave circulators or isolators are devices that often used in microwave, mmWave and RF designs and they typically have three and sometimes four ports and they are used in RF system designs that require power from one port to be transferred to another whilst isolating power from the other.

 RF circulators are used in many RF applications acting as a duplexer, allowing both transmit and receive functions to occur simultaneously, they are widely used in RF design applications including radar systems and a variety of professional radio communications systems.